eth-p/uni-chip8/docs/project/Product-Document.md

 To temporarily counteract this issue, the root directory of the WSL installation package and any associated major processes would be excluded from the Windows Antimalware Service. **Please consider the ramifications before attempting this fix.**

-### Detailed Setup Instructions for MacOS and Ubuntu
+### Detailed Setup Instructions for MacOS, Ubuntu and Windows
 [Setup Page](../developer/Setup.md)

 ## Use Cases